-On Columbus Day most American cities and states had the usual celebrations, but there were important exceptions.
+This Columbus Day most American cities and states will have the usual celebrations, but there will be important exceptions.

 The Los Angeles City Council voted in August to rename the explorer's holiday "Indigenous Peoples' Day."
 In doing so, it followed the lead of San Francisco, Berkeley, Santa Cruz, Seattle, and Minneapolis, as well as South Dakota, Hawaii, Alaska, and Oregon.